Scientific Name

 How to Grow and Care

 Young plants make interesting hanging basket subjects.
-They are relatively easy to grow and develop a nice caudex rapidly, provided that they get abundant water and fertilizer in summer and a pot large enough.
-It is also good in rock and succulent gardens, especially at the back edge climbing a fence or wall or even a trellis or arbor.
+They are relatively easy to grow and rapidly develop a nice caudex, provided they get abundant water and fertilizer in summer and a large pot.
+It is also good in rock and succulent gardens, especially at the back edge, climbing a fence, wall, or even a trellis or arbor.

 The vine can be placed in direct sunlight, but the caudex should stay in the shade.
-Place Bigfoot under a shelter to keep it out of the rain and bring it inside when it starts getting too cold.
+Place Bigfoot under a shelter to keep it out of the rain and bring it inside when it gets too cold.

 Bigfoot is one of the hardiest plants you can get.
 It will survive temperatures between 30 and 95 ⁰F (-2 and 35 ⁰C).
-Still, it will flourish at a temperature of around 80 ⁰F (25 ⁰C).
+Still, it will flourish at around 80 ⁰F (25 ⁰C).

-With its cucumber heritage, this plant can survive long periods in drought but can use a bit of extra water in the summer, around once a week.
+With its cucumber heritage, this plant can survive prolonged periods of drought but can use a bit of extra water in the summer, around once a week.
 The only danger here is if water can't drain from the pot, resulting in the rotting of the caudex.
 It requires excellent drainage.
 As a substrate, the cactus mix will be suitable.

 See more at How to Grow and Care for a Bigfoot (Gerrardanthus macrorhizus).